memfault/interrupt/_drafts/gdbundle-plugin-manager.md

 ## GDB's Current Extensibility Hooks

-Before covering what gdbundle is and how it works, I'd briefly like to talk about the extensibility that is already included with GDB.
+Before covering what gdbundle is and how it works, I'd briefly like to talk about the extensibility that is already included with GDB[^extending_gdb].

 There are essentially three "built-in" ways to automatically load GDB scripts upon launch.